hlurbur/Avy-Savvy-Skiing/README.md

 IMPORTANT NOTES
 1.)
 When entering data in the google sheet, each route and user row must be complete (every cell is filled with the correct data type)
 2.)
-Region names are not caps sensitive but MUST be spelled correctly
+Region names are not caps sensitive but MUST be spelled correctly 3.)
+The emailing part of the program currently runs with AvyScraper@gmail.com account whose password is not publicly published in the code.
+To run the program, you need to create you own google account to send emails from and replace the password and email code with the details from you account.